simonjwright/ada_caser/test.md

 - When I run `bin/ada_caser --pipe simple.ads`
 - then the output is unchanged from the file `simple.ads`.

-### Scenario 1.2: Keywords are lowcased, identifiers are title-cased
+### Scenario 1.2: Keywords are lowcased, new identifiers are title-cased

 - Given the new file `keywords_identifiers.ads`
 ```